Non-profit provides relief to Mountain Fire victims through power of social media

 He’s reliving the trauma of 2017, when the Thomas Fire burned his Ojai home to the ground.

-Friends and loved ones call him Tigre because of his ability to persevere through tough times, but Villanueva feels like he’s failing his children and wife.
+Friends and loved ones call him Tigre because of his ability to persevere through tough times, but Villanueva feels like he’s failing his wife and children.

 After each story is shared there is a call for donations from basic supplies like underwear and toiletries to more expensive items like fireproof boots.